Margaret Butler (sculptor): Death and legacy

-Margaret Butler died in Wellington on 4 December 1947 four years after her sister Mary.
-Prime Minister, Peter Fraser and the Catholic archbishop of Wellington, Thomas O'Shea, were among those who attended her funeral.^{ } A devout Roman Catholic, she was buried alongside her family in the Catholic section of the Karori cemetery in Wellington.
+Butler died in Wellington on 4 December 1947 four years after her sister Mary.
+Prime Minister, Peter Fraser and the Catholic archbishop of Wellington, Thomas O'Shea, were among those who attended her funeral.
+A devout Roman Catholic, she was buried alongside her family in the Catholic section of the Karori cemetery in Wellington.
 A year after her death the New Zealand High Commissioner in London secured a number of her works.
 These had been shown in Paris and stored during the war awaiting their return to New Zealand.
-Along with the other works Butler had bequeathed to the Academy they too were gifted to the National Art Gallery collections in 1950 Before the handover they were exhibited at the New Zealand Academy of Fine Arts to mark the occasion.
-In 2023 Butler’s sculpture was included in the exhibition In the Round: Portraits by Women Sculptors at the New Zealand Portrait Gallery.
+Along with the other works Butler had bequeathed to the academy they too were gifted to the National Art Gallery collections in 1950 Before the handover they were exhibited at the New Zealand Academy of Fine Arts to mark the occasion.
+In 2023 Butler's sculpture was included in the exhibition In the Round: Portraits by Women Sculptors at the New Zealand Portrait Gallery.